jdigger/git-process/README.md

 ## Command List ##

 * `git new-fb` - Create a new feature branch based on the integration branch.
-* `git sync` - Gets the latest changes that have happened on the integration branch, then pushes your changes to a "private" branch on the server.
+* `git sync` - Gets the latest changes that have happened on the integration branch and remote feature branch, then pushes your changes to a feature branch on the server.
 * `git pull-request` - Creates a Pull Request for the current branch.
 * `git to-master` - Rebase against the integration branch, then pushes to it.
 Knows how to deal "intelligently" with pull-requests.